Terror of Mechagodzilla: Development

+Nudity

 This film is one of two Godzilla films with brief nudity (the other being 1994's Godzilla vs. SpaceGodzilla).
 The scene occurs when Katsura undergoes an operation to have Mechagodzilla 2's control device placed inside her body, at which point her breasts are exposed.
 While she was portrayed by a mannequin in the scene, the scene was cut when the film was released in the U.S., both from the theatrical and TV versions of the film, and was also missing from the UK theatrical version, though the scene was intact in the 1992 VHS release which used the Terror of Mechagodzilla title.